ThibautBernard/AirBnB_clone/README.md

   * Destroy an object
   * Store and persist objects to a file (JSON file)

+### Knowledge (first part)
+* Create a Python package
+* How to create a command interpreter in Python using the cmd module
+* What is an UUID
+* How to serialize and deserialize a Class
+* How to write and read a JSON file
+* Use Unit testing and how to implement it in a large project
+* *args and how to use it
+* What is **kwargs and how to use it

 ### Usage of the console
 * Firstly ``` git clone https://github.com/ThibautBernard/AirBnB_clone ```